AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 to an access type.
 Under this aspect, allocations and deallocations will come from the specified memory model instead of the standard ones.
-In addition, if write operations are needed for initialization, or if there is a copy of the target object from and to a standard memory area, the Read and Write function will be called.
+In addition, if write operations are needed for initialization, or if there is a copy of the target object from and to a standard memory area, the Copy_In and Copy_Out functions will be called.
 When used in conjunction with access types, it allows to encompass the capabilities of storage pools, e.g.:

 .. code-block:: Ada